 Step 4: Interview & Selection

 Applicants who are selected as semi-finalists, will be invited to interview in early-April.
 The team of volunteer interviewers will then make their selection as to who will be awarded a GSBA Scholarship.
 Scholars will be awarded at GSBA's annual Scholars Dinner in mid-May.

 The GSBA Scholarship Fund considers six areas of evaluation when reviewing scholarship applications.

 Most applicants identify as a member of more than one community, including but not limited to LGBTQ, racial/ethnic communities, religious, and/or social groups.
 Does the applicant demonstrate a knowledge of and involvement in at least one of their communities?
 Do they explain how they came to be involved and what values they have learned from that involvement?
 If their situation does not allow for such opportunities, do they have other priorities that supersede such involvement?
 Have they expressed these priorities?

 Many applicants have dealt with challenges in their lives, but most important is how they have addressed and/or overcame these challenges.
 Did the applicant provide an example of one challenge they may have faced?
 Did they express how they addressed, persevered, and/or overcame this particular challenge or how they are continuing to address it?

-A core philosophy of GSBA is expanding the level of engagement among all LGBTQ people and allies, including people who are economically, racially, socially, geographically, or politically disenfranchised.
-LGBTQ people often experience oppression, which can be compounded by their inclusion in multiple marginalized categories.
-Does the applicant identify within one or more groups (see below) that might further intensify their marginalization?
+LGBTQ people often experience oppression, which can be compounded by their inclusion in multiple marginalized communities.
+A core philosophy of GSBA is expanding the level of access to education among all LGBTQ people and allies, including people who are economically, racially, socially, geographically, or politically disenfranchised.
+Does the applicant identify within one or more communities that might further intensify their marginalization?